 Have some idea of what to expect with baby sleep

-- Notice tired signs.
-Babies have tired signs so keep a look out for them as they will let you know when they are ready for bed.
+It is much easier if you keep a look out for your baby’s tired signs as they will let you know when they are ready for sleep.
 Tired signs include yawning, grimacing, staring, crying and jerky movements.

 Don’t get too caught up in what is the “right” thing to do.
 Having a new baby is such a wonderful, amazing experience, and it will pass very quickly so take some time to just enjoy it.